Tag Archive for: emotional health

 Make your plans – If you want to do a video call with multiple family members, make those arrangements.
 Remember that some people may not have reliable WiFi or be comfortable using certain technologies so plan accordingly.
 Making phone calls to loved ones and sending cards are ways to share the season with people you care about.

-Remember to also be thankful and show gratitude which is helpful to your mental and emotional health all year.
-Showing gratitude to your family, friends, coworkers, neighbors and even strangers can have a ripple effect.
+Remember to also be thankful and show gratitude, which is helpful to your mental and emotional health all year.
+Showing gratitude to your family, friends, coworkers, neighbors, and even strangers can have a ripple effect.
 So, hold the door open, smile, give a compliment, or make small talk with the cashier, and you will brighten many people’s day in the process.

 Signs and Symptoms of Poor Emotional Health

-Please reach out to us if you or your child experience:
+If you or your child experience:

-• Consistent feelings of sadness or hopelessness
+• Persistent feelings of sadness or hopelessness

-• More than usual irritability, anger, aggression or hostility
+• Increased irritability, anger, aggression, or hostility

-• Tearfulness or frequent crying
+• Frequent tearfulness or crying

 • Withdrawal from friends and family

-• Loss of interest in activities that you used to love
+• Loss of interest in activities once enjoyed

 • Changes in eating and sleeping habits

-• Unusual restlessness and agitation
+• Unusual restlessness or agitation

 • Feelings of worthlessness and guilt